 - An auditor may issue Corrective Action Requests (CARs) during the Audit.
 If so, the Participant and Applicant has 30 calendar days from the last day of the audit to respond to each CAR.
 Evidence for ALL CARs must be submitted at the same time.
-Failure to submit evidence for all CARs by the due date indicated on the Audit Scope Sheet will result in the certification(s) being Withdrawn or Denied. - 6.2 Each CAR response must include the completed CAR form which contains: - Actions to immediately correct or contain the nonconformance - Result of root cause analysis - Actions taken to correct root cause and prevent recurrence - Supporting evidence files that verify the planned actions have been implemented - 6.2.1 The CAR form and evidence will be reviewed by QMC.
+Failure to submit evidence for all CARs by the due date indicated on the Audit Scope Sheet will result in the certification(s) being Withdrawn or Denied. - 6.2 Each CAR response must include the completed CAR form which contains: - Actions to immediately correct or contain the nonconformance - Result of root cause analysis - Actions taken to correct root cause and prevent recurrence - Supporting evidence files that verify the planned actions have been implemented - The CAR form and evidence will be reviewed by QMC.
 If the reviewer makes a request for additional evidence, the Participant or Applicant has 14 days to respond.
 If the reviewer makes a second, which is the final request for additional evidence, the Participant or Applicant has 7 days to respond.
 Where a request for additional evidence has been made for more than one CAR, the evidence for ALL CARs must be submitted at the same time.
 Failure to respond to a request for additional evidence for any of the CARs within the stated timeframes will trigger an "unsatisfactory" result.
 Any CAR that does not receive satisfactory evidence after the three attempts will be marked "unsatisfactory".
 All reviews of corrective action, whether satisfactory or unsatisfactory, are then forwarded to AISC.
-An unsatisfactory recommendation may put the certification at risk. - 6.3 If the Participant or Applicant chooses to dispute or "challenge" the issuance of a CAR, a challenge may be submitted by emailing QMC at cars@qmcauditing.com with the reason(s) for the challenge within 30 days of the conclusion of the audit.
+An unsatisfactory recommendation may put the certification at risk.